Welcome

 ## [1] 54

-However, some of these actually represent the same organ type.
+However, some of these actually represent the same system type.

 # check the organ names